UPDATED January 3, 2022

-There are a number of ways for cord-cutters to stream ESPN without cable TV or a satellite service.
+There are a number of ways for cord-cutters to watch ESPN without cable TV or a satellite service.

 Table of Contents

-- How to Watch ESPN Live Without Cable
+- How to Watch ESPN on Roku, Fire TV or Smart TV

 - What’s the best way to watch ESPN without cable?